 1201 Brewster Ave @ Broadway (map)

-Celebrating its 36th year, San Francisco Shakespeare Festival brings its performance of A Midsummer Night’s Dream to Downtown Redwood City for 3 weekends in August!
+Celebrating its 37th year, San Francisco Shakespeare Festival brings its performance of As You Like It to Downtown Redwood City for 3 weekends in August!
 Shakespeare in the Park will offer 3 evening shows on Saturdays and 3 late afternoon shows on Sundays while providing an opportunity to see high quality, professional theater in the relaxing outdoor setting of Sequoia Campus, free of charge.
 Treat yourself to some Shakespeare this August, for a moment that is sure to please.

 Free Shakespeare in the Park began in 1983, with its debut production of The Tempest in Golden Gate Park, San Francisco.
 It is now one of the major free Shakespeare programs in the nation.
 Free Shakespeare in the Park provides an opportunity for everyone to see high quality, professional theater at no cost.